SnoutBot/.github/profile/CONTRIBUTING.md

 ## ✉️ Reporting Issues

 Found a bug?
 Want to suggest a feature?
-Please create an issue using our [Issue Tracker](https://github.com/snoutbot-org/snoutbot/issues).
+Please create an issue using our Issue tracker for the [specific repository](https://github.com/orgs/SnoutBot/repositories)

 ## 📚 License